 Once your Groundfloor account is funded, you can review and invest in a wide variety of properties with varying levels of risk and corresponding returns.
 Groundfloor has a 7-level grading scale for each loan it underwrites.

 Each grade has a corresponding rate floor.
 A Rate floor is the minimum rate Groundfloor will offer borrowers for any given letter grade [5% – 15%].

 Grade A is considered the least risky but offers the lowest rate floor and, consequentially, the lowest interest payments Low-risk loans are typically graded A, B, and C.

 Grade G is considered the riskiest, offers the highest rate floor, and has the largest interest payments.
 Depending on an individual’s risk appetite, most investors would probably look for a C to E-rated loan.

 100% of the interest is passed directly to investors in the LRO.
-The interest rate and grade will not be adjusted during the life of the loan.
+Groundfloor does not adjust the interest rate and loan grade for the duration of the loan.

 |Loan Grade||Rate Floors|

 When Groundfloor grades a loan, they consider several factors in determining its grade and subsequent interest rate.
 In descending order of importance:

 - Borrower Experience